Updated: Nov 14, 2022

 This will be crucial to being water-tight at the back in order to win games by nicking goals on the counter-attack when playing the bigger nations in the latter stages of the tournament.

-One key point will be the fitness of Suárez and Cavani, with both needing regular football but also needing to avoid injury before the World Cup, which may not be easy with both players being 35 years old when Qatar comes around.
+Another key point will be the fitness of Suárez and Cavani, with both needing regular football but also needing to avoid injury before the World Cup, which may not be easy with both players being 35 years old when Qatar comes around.

 Coaching & Technical Staff